awsdocs/amazon-api-gateway-developer-guide/doc_source/welcome.md

 ## How to get started with Amazon API Gateway<a name="welcome-how-to-get-started"></a>

-For a quick introduction to Amazon API Gateway, see the following topics:
+For an introduction to Amazon API Gateway, see the following:
-+ [Getting started with Amazon API Gateway](getting-started.md), which provides walkthroughs and videos that tell how to create APIs using Amazon API Gateway\.
++ [Getting started with API Gateway](getting-started.md), which provides a walkthrough for creating an HTTP API\.
-+ [Announcing WebSocket APIs in Amazon API Gateway](https://aws.amazon.com/blogs/compute/announcing-websocket-apis-in-amazon-api-gateway/), which tells how to create a WebSocket API\.
++ [Serverless land](https://serverlessland.com/video?tag=Amazon%20API%20Gateway), which provides instructional videos\.